adobe/wskdebug/README.md

 ## Troubleshooting

+### No invocations visible in wskdebug

+* Is `wskdebug` working against the correct namespace?
+You can see that in the "Starting debugger for ..." output at the very start.
+If you tend to use `WSK_CONFIG_FILE` in your shell, please be aware that IDEs starting `wskdebug` will use `~/.wskprops` unless you set the environment variable for the `wskdebug` invocation in the IDE.
+* Wait a bit and try again.
+Restart (CTRL+C, then start `wskdebug` again), wait a bit and try again.
+Catching the invocations is not 100% perfect.

 ### Port is already allocated

 You can only run one `wskdebug` aka one action for the same runtime (debug port) at a time.